 Buffalo Mountain Lodge

-Buffalo Mountain Lodge is a good mid range option for those looking to be close to Tunnel Mountain.
-Each rustic room offers a wood burning fireplace, balcony and private bathroom.
+Buffalo Mountain Lodge is a good mid-range option for those looking to be close to Tunnel Mountain.
+Each rustic room offers a wood-burning fireplace, balcony, and private bathroom.

 Douglas Fir Resort

-A basic accommodation option away from Downtown Banff, best for those on a budget.
+A basic accommodation option away from Downtown Banff.
+Best for those on a budget.

 Ski In/Ski Out in Banff

 There are three ski resorts in Banff.
 Lake Louise Ski Resort, Banff Sunshine, and Mt.
 Norquay.
 The only ski-in/ski-out hotel in Banff is located at Banff Sunshine.
 The Sunshine Mountain Lodge is a luxurious Banff hotel situated at the top of the Sunshine Gondola and one of the best places to stay in Banff.
+Though those staying up here might feel pretty secluded, which can be good or bad, depending on what you want!

 Powderhounds can sleep in slumber here and look forward to getting first tracks on a Banff winter morning.